 A static, brochure-style website that describes what you do and how great your company is might have cut it ten years ago.
 But it’s not enough today.
 Our B2B Website Planning Handbook will help you plan a website that serves as both a customer-centric hub of exceptional resources for your ideal buyer and an opportunity-generating machine for your sales team.

-Once you’ve laid the foundation for your industrial marketing and sales strategy with focused Brand Positioning and a Website Infrastructure equipped to produce the right kind of business opportunities, you can shift your attention to funneling qualified website traffic out of the online wilderness into that machine.
+Once you’ve laid the foundation for your industrial marketing and sales strategy with focused Positioning and a Website Foundation equipped to produce the right kind of business opportunities, you can shift your attention to funneling qualified website traffic out of the online wilderness into that machine.

 If your company has been around for a while, you’ve probably engaged in some combination of the following somewhere along the way to generate awareness:

 - Ran print ads in industry trade journals.

 - Paid for banner ads on hand-picked websites.

 - Ran a Google AdWords pay-per-click campaign.

 - Cold called, knocked on doors and cold called some more.

 None of these is necessarily wrong when executed strategically, in the right volume and with a plan for tracking results.
 In fact, many of our industrial marketing agency’s clients prefer to keep some of these traditional push marketing tactics in play.
 And we’ll respect that.

 But as this IEEE Engineering360 study about digital media use in the industrial sector confirms, buying power within manufacturing organizations continues shifting to younger engineers and technical professionals.
 And 89% of those professionals go first to search engines like Google, Bing and Yahoo to gather information in their daily jobs.
 It’s time for manufacturers to shift their awareness generation strategies accordingly.